-You don’t have to be a professional artist to get the sleek look of epoxy resin on your artwork: it provides a modern, glossy, finish to paintings, photographs, prints, drawings, wood, metal and more.
+You don’t have to be a professional artist to get the sleek look of epoxy resin on canvas: it provides a modern, glossy, finish to paintings, photographs, prints, drawings, wood, metal and more.

 Artist Allyson Reeves always wanted to try ArtResin on one of her abstract acrylic paintings but was a bit intimidated, so we invited her to spend some time with ArtResin's Joanne to help demystify the process.

 Within 30 minutes, Allyson was measuring, mixing and pouring like a pro.